-#1 Updated by Matt Gold about 2 years ago
+#1 Updated by Matt Gold over 4 years ago

 Generally, we are willing to allow people to create accounts for non-CUNY users when the involve less than 20 people.
 In this case, you might ask how many authors he expects to need to add; if it's just a few, no problem.
 If it's a much larger group, then yes, an alternate platform would be better.
 Though, of course, he could always post for others, the way that JITP and other sites do -- http://jitp.commons.gc.cuny.edu

 #2 Updated by Boone Gorges over 4 years ago